rchanse/whereisit/README.md

 So -- What next??

+---------- R E M O V E  the environment (stopping)
+. delpath ~/fubar

 --------- C H E C K I N G the environment checksys

----------- really screwing up the environmen ------ goof up  $rchjlp        export rchjlp=anything_but_exec-lib basenam

----------- fixing $rchjlp -----
+---------- setting $rchjlp ----(3 choices)
-from the console     export rchjlp=fubar
+a. from the console    'export rchjlp=fubar'

----------- R E M O V E  the environment
-. delpath ~/fubar
+b. before INSTALL     '. ~/whereis/rchjlp fubar'           or
+                      '. ~/whereis/rchjlp'    respond 'fubar' to prompt
+c. after INSTALL      '. ~/fubar/rchjlp fubar'             or
+                      '. ~/fubar/rchjlp'      respond 'fubar' to prompt

----------- R E S T O R E the setup environment
+---------- (Re)Starting the environment
+( $rchjlp needs to be set.)
 . ~/fubar/engage
 or
 . ~/fubar/addpath0 ~/fubar

+---------- really screwing up the environmen ------ goof up  $rchjlp        export rchjlp=anything_but_exec-lib basenam

-Here are some commands you can try
+Here are some commands you can try (with environment in place

 dirinpath ~/fubar                 (will show if fubar members will
                                    conflict with your PATH